 The Company may utilize derivative financial instruments to mitigate the risk of fair value change of its investments in certain consolidated sponsored funds seeded for business development purposes.
 These derivative financial instruments are not designated as hedging instruments for accounting purposes.
 The Company does not use derivative financial instruments for speculative purposes.
 The Company may also acquire derivative financial instruments (i.e., warrants) during the course of its IPO distribution services.
 The Company records the derivative financial instruments in financial instrument held, at fair value or accrued expenses and other current liabilities on its consolidated balance sheets and measures these instruments at fair value.
-As of December 31, 2021 and 2022, the Company's derivative financial instruments primarily consisted of stock index future contracts and warrants, the fair values of these derivative financial instruments were US\$12,906 and nil reflected in financial instruments held at fair value in the Company's consolidated balance sheets, respectively.
-For the years ended December 31, 2021 and 2022, the Company recognized nil and US\$68,281 realized loss, as well as US\$80,703 and US\$12,906 unrealized loss in other income in the Company's consolidated statements of comprehensive income (loss), respectively.
+As of December 31, 2022 and 2023, the Company held nil derivative financial instruments in the Company's consolidated balance sheets.
+For the years ended December 31, 2021, 2022 and 2023, the Company recognized nil, US\$68,281 and nil realized loss, as well as US\$80,703, US\$12,906 and nil unrealized loss in other income in the Company's consolidated statements of comprehensive income (loss), respectively.